Rajshahi Division

 Rajshahi Division (রাজশাহী বিভাগ) is one of the eight first-level administrative divisions of Bangladesh.
-It has an area of 18,174.4 sqkm and a population at the 2011 Census of 18,484,858.
-Rajshahi Division consists of 8 districts, 70 Upazilas (the next lower administrative tier) and 1,092 Unions (the lowest administrative tier).
+It has an area of 18,174.4 sqkm and a population at the 2022 Census of 20,353,119.
+Rajshahi Division consists of 8 districts, 70 upazilas (the next lower administrative tier) and 1,092 unions (the lowest administrative tier).

 The region has historically been dominated by various feudal Rajas, Maharajas and Zamindars.
 Formerly comprising 16 districts, a new division (Rangpur Division) was formed with the 8 northern districts of the old Rajshahi Division from early 2010.

 Etymology and names

 The Rajshahi Division is named after Rajshahi District.
-Dominated by various feudal Rajas, Maharajas and Zamindars of mixed origins throughout history, the name is a compound of the words Raj and Shahi, both of which can be translated into reign or kingdom.
+Dominated by various feudal Rajas, Maharajas and zamindars of mixed origins throughout history, the name is a compound of the words Raj and Shahi, both of which can be translated into reign or kingdom.
 Archaic spellings in the English language also included Rajeshae.
-The capital city of the division was formerly known as Rampur Boalia but was later renamed to Rajshahi too, to match the name of the district.